michaelpointek/Central-Park-Weather-Analysis/README.md

 - ChatGPT and additonal AI tools assisted in some of the code.

 ## Contributions
-Will - Created the /data flask route to access min/max temperature data (app.py lines 54-95) + java script and html to create a functioning popup (visualization 3)
+* Will - Created the /data flask route to access min/max temperature data (app.py lines 54-95) + java script (script.js lines 28-72 (unused), lines 127-169) to create a functioning popup (visualization 3).
-Jordan -
+* Jordan -
-Michael -
+* Michael -
-Khali -
+* Khali -
-Victoria -
+* Victoria -